Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

-Here, we have removed the dependence on the fiducial length $L_0$ in our solutions by introducing a fundamental physical minimum length scale of our model, denoted as $l_c^2=-\beta_cL_0^2$, similar to what was done in \cite{Bosso}.
-Assuming that $\beta_b\gamma^2\ll1$ and knowing that $l_c\propto l_{pl}$ (where $l_{pl}$ is the Planck length) \cite{Bosso}, we can expand \eqref{pc(t)-eff} in a Taylor series.
-Having knowledge that $(1+x)^{1/2}\approx1+x/2+\cdots$, we can conclude
+Here, we have removed the dependence on the fiducial length $L_0$ in our solutions by introducing a fundamental physical minimum length scale of our model, denoted as $l_c^2=-\beta_cL_0^2$, similar to what was done in \cite{Bosso}, where $l_c\propto l_{Pl}$ ( $l_{Pl}$ is the Planck length).
+A noteworthy result arises from equation \eqref{pc(t)-eff} when $t\to0$; the effective solution of $p_c$ reduces to

+In this context, $p_c$ represents the square of the radius of the infalling two-spheres within the black hole's interior.
+Equation \eqref{eq:pc_minimum} demonstrates that $p_c$ maintains a non-zero value and does not diminish at any point within the black hole.
+A similar result was presented in \cite{Bosso}, the difference with ours lies in the choice of the Hamiltonian, whereas in \cite{Bosso} they opted for \eqref{eq:Lapse_funct_corichi_bosso} while we chose to work with \eqref{eq:lapsNT}.

+In Figure \ref{fig:Plot_effect_solutions}, we graphically depict the behavior of the effective solutions \eqref{b-eff-t}-\eqref{pb(t)-eff}, \eqref{pc(t)-eff}-\eqref{eq:cp_c_constat}.
+From this Figure, it can be seen that the behavior of the effective solutions differs from that of the classical ones, presented in Figure \ref{fig1}.
+These differences are more noticeable in the behavior of $c$ and $p_c$.
+The selection of the negative sign of $\beta_c$ is made to ensure that the fundamental length $l_c$ is real, and therefore \eqref{eq:pc_minimum}.

+If we consider that the effective corrections introduced by $\beta_c$ are small at the semiclassical level, similar to $\beta_b$, then we can focus solely on the first-order approximations in $\beta_c$ and disregard higher-order corrections $\mathcal{O}(\beta_c^2)$.
+In this sense, we can expand \eqref{pc(t)-eff} in a Taylor series.
+Knowing that $(1+x)^{1/2}\sim1+x/2+\cdots$, one can conclude that